 Almost every business uses a website, social media accounts, and other digital tools to connect with customers and prospects.
 Allowing these platforms to work together to provide a consistent customer experience is what omni-channel marketing is all about.

 Take Domino’s Pizza, for example.
 Whether you’re online, on social media, or on a mobile app, you know exactly what you will get regardless of how the order was placed.
 The pizza giant is ahead of the game when it comes to omni-channel marketing and it allows customers to order simply by sending a tweet or pushing a button on their smart-TV or watch.
 Domino’s takes the customer experience one step further by allowing users to watch the progress.

 In April, Domino’s Chief Digital Officer, Dennis Maloney, told AdAge.com that the company has been successful largely because of a change in thinking.
 “We like to say we used to be a pizza company that sold online and we’ve now become an e-commerce company that sells pizza,” Maloney said.

 Here’s how you prepare a winning omni-channel marketing plan for your business:

 Consistent, Unified Voice

 Maintaining consistent unified voice for your brand is a key step for creating a successful omni-channel marketing plan.
 Customers look at how unified the message is when interacting with a business.
-If your brand’s tones on social media channel and website differ, the customer can get confused or even irritated.
+If your brand’s tone on social media channels and your website differ, the customer can get confused or even irritated.
 Provide stellar customer service experiences while being consistent and unified.

 A Global Customer Service Barometer found that three out of four consumers say they have spent more money with a company because of a history of positive customer service.